In ticking the 'I agree with the terms and conditions for coming on retreat' box, you confirm the following:

 Mobiles, smart-phones, electronic notebooks, tablets, netbooks, laptops, smart watches, MP3 players etc. are not helpful or necessary while on retreat here.
 We have found such electronic devices to be a cause of distraction for oneself and others.

 For this reason, it is a requirement of our retreats that you switch off completely (not just flight mode) ALL electronic gadgets whatsoever for the entire duration of the retreat whether you are on or off the premises.
 If you can, consider leaving them at home.

 We have an emergency telephone number: 01508 538112 which will be checked daily.
 Please give your family this number in case of emergency.
 If you need to be contacted immediately with regards to an emergency which cannot wait until the following morning, the community phone number is: 01508 538076.

 If you usually use your mobile phone as your watch or alarm clock, then please buy a timepiece or alarm clock for the retreat.
 Also, please bring paper copies of any study materials you might need.

 If you have any questions about this, or you are unable to be out of contact (e.g. due to the ill health of a loved one), or you need to use an electronic device due to a disability, please contact the Guest Master in advance of the retreat: firstname.lastname@example.org 01508 538112.

 A Meat-Free, Smoke-Free, Drug and Alcohol-Free Retreat Centre

 While on retreat at Padmaloka, please do not consume recreational drugs or alcohol, or eat meat or fish, either on or off the premises.
 If you do need to smoke please do so off the premises and away from the property and neighbouring houses.
-All of the food served is vegan and we do not buy cow's milk, with soy, almond and oat milk available for use with cereal, teas or coffee.
+All of the food served is vegan and we do not buy cow's milk, with soy and oat milk available for use with cereal, teas or coffee.